Updated 6th of Feb 2018

 The Power of Grassroots Mobilization

-All political campaigns are, at root, about people, more specifically, about people existing in communities.
+It's 2018 and still, all political campaigns are, at root, about people, more specifically, about people existing in communities.
 Getting the mix right between the mobilization of grassroots and the higher level campaign messaging is the difficult job at the heart of successful campaigns.
 Here we take a look at the how and why of grassroots mobilization.

 Building a strong community around your candidate is what elections are all about.
 Creating that enduring foundation has shown itself time and again to be just as, if not more important than, campaign funding.
 In the last twenty years, grassroots campaigns are showing us that if you nurture and grow a movement from the ‘idea’ stage, then it can achieve anything.
 Gathering that momentum makes you credible to the general public and, better yet, dangerous to your opposition.
 It shows that you worked tirelessly long before your name ever reached the ballot box.